Chiapas catfish: Taxonomy

 This fish is not related to any of the families found in its range (Ariidae, Ictaluridae, or Heptapteridae).
 It is most similar to Ictaluridae, but lacks some important characteristics to classify this fish into this family or the other two families.
 Initial study has placed this fish above Diplomystidae, Cetopsidae, and Hypsidoridae, but further classification is unknown.
 This family probably represents a basal group in which intermediates have disappeared.

 With recent molecular evidence, Lacantunia has been shown to be the sister group to Claroteidae, an African catfish family.
-It probably diverged from the claroteids in the Late Cretaceous between 75 and 90 mya.
+It probably diverged from the claroteids in the Late Cretaceous between 75 and 90 million years ago.

 Distribution and habitat

 The generic name of the fish reflects its distribution in the Lacantún River drainage, flowing through the Montes Azules and Selva Lacandona Biosphere Reserves in Chiapas, Mexico into the Usumacinta River.
 After its initial discovery in the Lacantún, it was found to also inhabit other parts of the Usumacinta River basin, extending its range into northwestern Guatemala.
 With the description of the new family, four catfish families are now found in this region.

 These fish inhabit deep river channels and pools, often but not always with rocks and strong eddy currents.
 Few specimens were taken in stream mouths.